cincospenguinos/CircleGa/README.md

 Just to keep my spirits up, I'm putting everything we've finished here.

+- [x] Make the communication scene use the arrow keys and enter
+- [x] The first level is too long at 12 lines
+- [x] The second and third levels are too short
 - [x] Show level indicators
 - [x] Crashing should cause a player to respawn
 - [x] Explore level design space created by the rules of the game